 Aged 13 on accession on 19 June 1505 Zhu Houzhao became the 10th emperor of the Ming Dynasty.
-His official reign period as the Zhengde ("Correct Virtue") emperor commenced with the advent of Chinese Lunar New year on 24 January 1506.
+His official reign period named Zhengde ("Correct Virtue") commenced with the advent of Chinese Lunar New year on 24 January 1506.

 He was intelligent but loved pleasure and leisure.
 He soon left state affairs to eunuchs and later to his favorite military men, instead embarking on a life of entertainment, wine and women till his premature death in April 1521 at age 31.

 He became known as a great womanizer and even a great lover.
 He early on grew tired of his own harem and roamed the streets of Beijing disguised as a commoner in search of young girls.
 His guards were ordered to provide women for the emperor's pleasure and on occasion the emperor would even have prostitutes paraded in the palace.

 Already in a poor state of health from drinking, Zhu Houzhao became seriously ill after capsizing and almost drowning on 25 October 1520 while fishing from a small boat on a return trip from Nanjing on the Grand Canal.
 He never recovered and died childless in the Forbidden City on 19 April 1521, a mere twenty-nine years old.